-This section discusses the rules that you must use to determine the value of a fringe benefit that you provide to an employee.
-You must determine the value of any benefit that you cannot exclude under the rules in section 2 or for which the amount you can exclude is limited.
-See Including taxable benefits in pay on page 2.
+This section discusses the rules you must use to determine the value of a fringe benefit you provide to an employee.
+You must determine the value of any benefit you cannot exclude under the rules in section 2 or for which the amount you can exclude is limited.
+See Including taxable benefits in pay, earlier.